On MultiAspect Graphs: Introduction

 \section{Introduction}

-Many graph generalizations have been proposed in the related literature, e.g. multigraphs and hypergraphs~\cite{Distel2010}, with the purpose of representing multiple connections between vertices.
+Many graph generalizations have been proposed in the related literature, e.g. hypergraphs~\cite{Distel2010}, with the purpose of representing edges with multiple vertices, so that every vertex on an edge is related to all other vertices in that edge.
 In particular, k-uniform hypergraphs are sometimes referred to as k-graphs or generalized graphs~\cite{Erdos1964, Bollobas1965, Chvatal1971}.